vmallet/ida-plugins/README.md

 * [IDAngr](https://github.com/andreafioraldi/IDAngr): Use angr in the ida debugger generating a state from the current debug session

 * [IDA BPF Processor](https://github.com/bnbdr/ida-bpf-processor): BPF Bytecode Processor for IDA (python).
 Supports the old BPF bytecode only (no eBPF).

+* [idahunt](https://github.com/nccgroup/idahunt): idahunt is a framework to analyze binaries with IDA Pro and hunt for things in IDA Pro.
+It is command line tool to analyse all executable files recursively from a given folder.
+It executes IDA in the background so you don't have to open manually each file.
+It supports executing external IDA Python scripts.

 * [IDA Migrator](https://github.com/giladreich/ida_migrator): IDA Migrator plugin makes the job of migrating symbols and type informations from one IDA database instance to another.
 It will help migrating function names, structures and enums.
 This comes in handy when:
   * Moving to a newer version of IDA that does better analysis and you don't want to change in the new instance type information or variable names of the decompiled functions.